 of sea air, and new-mown grass, as ripples run

 on this calm day.
-Even those cans and types
+Even those cans and tyres

 are full of life, each harbours its own crew